OJagora/OJagora.github.io/README.md

 - Gradient Boosting Trees (XGBoost)
 - Support Vector Machines (SVM)

+The goal is to understand the impact of the representation of a molecule on the prediction of activity of a compound.

 #### Research Projects
 ##### Research Assistant (2023)
 As an intern at the CNRS [BioCIS](https://www.pamir.fr/reseau/biocis/) lab (2023) I worked with a team of two professors and a PhD student on a project to develop a new method to quantify the novelty of a compound.